-Do we add captions to all images?
-No. As mentioned, sometimes images just serve another purpose.
-Decide whether the image at hand is an image you want to use for SEO as well or not.
-Keeping over-optimization in mind, I’d say you should add a caption if it would make sense to the visitor if that caption is added.
-Think about the visitor first, don’t add a caption just for image SEO.
+Do you need to add captions to every image?
+No, because sometimes images serve other purposes.
+Decide whether you want to use yours for SEO as well or not.
+We’d say you should only add captions where it would make sense to the visitor for one to be there.
+Think about the visitor first, and don’t add a caption just for image SEO purposes.

-I mentioned using the image for social sharing.
-If you add the right image tag to your
+Earlier on, we mentioned using images for social sharing.
+If you add the following image tag to the

 <meta property="og:image" content="http://example.com/link-to-image.jpg" />

 That will make sure the image is included in your share on Facebook (and OpenGraph is also used for Pinterest, for instance).

 Yoast SEO has a Social section where you can set and – in the Premium version – even preview your social posts.
 Premium users can also use the Zapier integration to automate posting to social media platforms.
 Make sure to use a high-quality image, like the original image you used in the post.
 As the social platforms use higher quality/larger images more often than not.
 If you have set this up correctly, and it’s not showing the right image, try to flush Facebook’s cache in the URL Debugger.
 Twitter Cards do the same for Twitter and are also generated by our plugin.

 If you are a web developer, you might wonder about XML image sitemaps.
 I’d prefer to describe this as images in XML sitemaps.
 Google is clear about this:

 Every now and then, people ask us about XML image sitemaps.
 We don’t generate these in our plugin, but follow Google’s advice and include them in the page or post sitemaps.
 Just scroll down in our post sitemap and you’ll see we have added images to all our posts (there is a column just for that).
 Adding images to your XML sitemaps helps Google index your images, so be sure to do so for better image SEO.